Dartmouth, Massachusetts: King Philip's War

-Revolutionary war
+Revolutionary War

 One of the minutemen signalled by Paul Revere spread the alarm of the approaching British forces into Dartmouth, after moving through Acushnet, Fairhaven, and Bedford Village.
-Three companies of Dartmouth Minutemen where marched out of the town on April 21, 1775 by Captain Thomas Kempton to a military camp in Roxbury, joining 20,000 other soldiers.
+Three companies of Dartmouth Minutemen were marched out of the town on April 21, 1775, by Captain Thomas Kempton to a military camp in Roxbury, joining 20,000 other soldiers.
 Prior to the war Kempton had been a whaler in New Bedford.
 The additional two Dartmouth companies were led by Captain's Dillingham and Egery.
-The last Dartmouth town meeting called in the name of George III occurred in February of 1776.
-Also in 1776, and again in 1779, Dartmouth voters where called upon to sit on the Committee of Correspondence, Safety and Inspection, with the job of looking for individuals performing treasonous acts - and to report them to the War Council.
+The last Dartmouth town meeting called in the name of George III occurred in February 1776.
+Also in 1776, and again in 1779, Dartmouth voters where called upon to sit on the Committee of Correspondence, Safety and Inspection, with the job of looking for individuals performing treasonous acts—and to report them to the War Council.
 Dartmouth had two companies of soldiers in the 18th Regiment of the Bunker Hill Army.
 No Dartmouth troops were ever again ordered north following March 17, 1776.

+In 1778 the village of Padanaram was raided by British troops as part of Grey's raid.
+The village was then known as Akin's Landing, and following Elihu Akin driving three Loyalists out of the village in September 1778, British raiding parties burned down most of the village, focusing on Akin's properties.
+The raiders targeted Akin specifically because he had expelled the Loyalists from Dartmouth.
+They forced Akin to move to his only remaining property, a small home on Potters Hill—the Elihu Akin house.
+Elihu never financially recovered from the attack and died poor, he lived at the house until he died in 1794.
+Fixing the damage to the town from the raid cost £105,960 in 1778.
+Which is roughly equivalent to nine million dollars in today's money.
+In honor of Elihu, and to commemorate his earlier shipbuilding, the village of Padanaram was called Akin's Wharf for 20 years after the war.

 In 1793 Davolls General Store was established in the Russells Mills area.

-Civil war
+Civil War

+Prewar years

+In the years before the Civil War, in the early 1840s, Dartmouth launched a whaling vessel owned by Sanford and Sherman, had a bowling Alley burn down, as well as hosting an Abstinence rally with some shops refusing to sell Rum and cider.
+In 1855, the town was home to one cotton mill, three salt works, one factory that made railroad cars, sleighs, wagons, and coaches, two tanneries, seven shoemakers, and five shingle mills, as well as launching one ship.
+The town had an abundance of livestock, including over a thousand sheep and cows.
+850 swine.
+428 oxen.
+As well as 4102 acres of English hay, and 712 acres of Indian corn.